jkeohan/rctr-9-8-20/w02d04/intro-to-state-cont.md

 <img src="https://i.imgur.com/hIzbE5L.png" width=500/>

-We must keep in mind that there is another rule, JavaScript specific, that React must follow as well.
-And it is that css property names, when referenced via JS, must be written in camel case.
+We must keep in mind that there are other rules, JavaScript specific, that React must follow as well.
+And in the case of css property names they must be written in camel case.

 Let's update the previous rule and add one more to drive the point home.